 There are different exam sessions organized by level.
 Some students may be examined at all levels and in others only a few.

 Our DELE courses are conceived and designed to prepare for the DELE exams.
-These intensive courses last for 4 weeks with 4 hours of class per day (80 hours total) with a small group of students.
+These intensive courses last for 4 weeks with 2 hours of class, Monday through Thursday (32 hours total) with a small group of students.
 This way, we can ensure that our students practice the range of skills that are incorporated in the DELE exams.